 On July 18, 2019, the FERC issued Order 860.
-153 Order 860, issued three years after the FERC's Data Collection NOPR, 154 (i) revises the FERC's MBR regulations by establishing a relational database of ownership and affiliate information for MBR Sellers (which, among other uses, will be used to create asset appendices and indicative screens), (ii) reduces the scope of information that must be provided in MBR filings, modifies the information required in, and format of, a MBR Seller's asset appendix, (iii) changes the process and timing of the requirements to advise the FERC of changes in status and affiliate information, and (iv) eliminates the requirement adopted in Order 816 that MBR Sellers submit corporate organization charts.
+167 Order 860, issued three years after the FERC's Data Collection NOPR, 168 (i) revises the FERC's MBR regulations by establishing a relational database of ownership and affiliate information for MBR Sellers (which, among other uses, will be used to create asset appendices and indicative screens), (ii) reduces the scope of information that must be provided in MBR filings, modifies the information required in, and format of, a MBR Seller's asset appendix, (iii) changes the process and timing of the requirements to advise the FERC of changes in status and affiliate information, and (iv) eliminates the requirement adopted in Order 816 that MBR Sellers submit corporate organization charts.
 In addition, the FERC stated that it will not adopt the Data Collection NOPR proposal to collect Connected Entity data from MBR Sellers and entities trading virtuals or holding FTRs.
 The FERC will post on its website high-level instructions that describe the mechanics of the relational database submission process and how to prepare filings that incorporate information that is submitted to the relational database.
 While Order 860 will become effective October 1, 2020, submitters will have until close of business on February 1, 2021 to make their initial baseline submissions.
-In the fall of 2020, submitters will be required to obtain FERC generated IDs for reportable entities that do not have CIDs or LEIs, as well as Asset IDs for reportable generation assets without an EIA code so that every ultimate upstream affiliate or other reportable entity has a FERC-assigned company identifiers ("CID"), Legal Entity Identifier, 155 or FERC-generated ID and that all reportable generation assets have an code from the Energy Information Agency (EIA) Form EIA-860 database or a FERC-assigned Asset ID.
-Unless Order 860 is challenged, with any challenges due on or before August 19, 2019, this proceeding will be concluded.
+In the fall of 2020, submitters will be required to obtain FERC generated IDs for reportable entities that do not have CIDs or LEIs, as well as Asset IDs for reportable generation assets without an EIA code so that every ultimate upstream affiliate or other reportable entity has a FERC-assigned company identifiers ("CID"), Legal Entity Identifier, 169 or FERC-generated ID and that all reportable generation assets have an code from the Energy Information Agency (EIA) Form EIA-860 database or a FERC-assigned Asset ID.
+Requests for rehearing and/or clarification of Order 860 were submitted by EEI, Fund Management Parties, Joint Consumer Advocates, NRG/Vistra, Starwood Energy Group, and TAPS.
+The requests for clarification and/or rehearing are pending, with FERC action required on or before September 16, 2019 or the requests will be deemed denied by operation of law.